marieval/my-way-to-coding-2022/README.md

 - I was excited when I realized that after stumbling across some bugs I remember a lot of stuff and am able to find the bugs and solve the problems quite quickly.

 ## May 2022
-- My [LOGIC-game](https://github.com/marieval/logic-game) is working great, but I still have some plans how to improve it
+- My [LOGIC-game](https://github.com/marieval/logic-game) is working great, but I still have ideas how to improve it, so it´s not finished yet.